Rio Hondo College logo

 Transfers to:UC, CSU

-This is a software engineering course focused on the application of software engineering techniques for the design and development of large programs.
-Topics include object oriented programming, data abstraction, data structures and their associated algorithms, and recursion.
-Students will learn to design, implement, test, and debug programs using Python.
+This software engineering course focuses on the application of software engineering techniques for the design and development of large programs using Python.
+In the course, students learn to design, implement, test, and debug programs.
+Topics include object-oriented programming, data abstraction, data structures and their associated algorithms, and recursion.

 Select one: SPCH 101 / SPCH 101H GE3.0